Magazine Publishing Frequency: Weekly, Monthly & More

 • Life (mid-20th century)

-• Saturday Evening Post (many years)
+• The Saturday Evening Post (many years)

 Bi-Weekly / Fortnightly Magazines